 The benefits that come with Bare Metal Cloud are also true for private clouds where service providers manage the hypervisor layer for their customers.
 Your organization’s IT staff will still maintain control of how those resources are consumed while gaining back valuable time spent evaluating hardware options or dealing with hardware lifecycle events.
 Businesses generally experience fewer performance issues or outages with IaaS Clouds.

 Compliance and security are two other major benefits of private cloud solutions.
 Research by Ixia shows that 90 percent of IT professionals are concerned about their data and application security in the cloud.
 These benefits are particularly valuable for businesses in heavily regulated industries or those that have predictable workload requirements.
 Private cloud virtualization provides its users with improved resource utilization, as workloads can be deployed to a different server as their resource demands change.

 Finally, private cloud users typically spend less than public cloud users, finds a recent study from 451 research.
 Experts have found that this is due in large part to hidden charges with public cloud services, including network bandwidth.
-Many businesses that use a public cloud services are unaware of the total cost of ownership (TCO) of their solution until they receive a bill.
-A Private cloud solution has also been know to save money over the traditional on-premise environment.
+Many businesses that use public cloud services are unaware of the total cost of ownership (TCO) of their solution until they receive a bill.
+A Private cloud solution has also been known to save money over the traditional on-premise environment.